 n All contractors and subcontractors who deal with or have an impact on storm water pollution issues shall sign a co-permittee certification prior to conducting any land disturbing work on the project.
 Prime contractors are required to submit the signed certificate with their signed contract to the Office of Contracts.
 It is the prime contractor’s responsibility to obtain and provide signed certificates for the subcontractors to the project engineer.
 (A copy of a co-permittee certificate is included in Appendix 10-2).
 Co-permittee certifications are not required for subcontractors who do not disturb a significant amount of soil or whose operations would not have a potential for discharging a pollutant (i.e. contract survey, material suppliers and traffic control).

 n Inspection of the project’s erosion and sediment control features are required at least once every 7 calendar days.
 Inspection staff and contractors are to perform joint inspections and document findings on the Storm Water Site Inspection Report (Form 830214).
 A copy of this form is included in Appendix 10-3.
 Deficiencies of erosion and sediment control features such as silt fence which is damaged or needs silt removed, washed out mulch, lack of silt fence or mulch shall be reported to the contractor as soon as possible.
-The contractor is expected to correct the deficiency or install additional erosion and sediment control features within 3 working days.
+The contractor is expected to begin corrective action on the deficiency or install additional erosion and sediment control features within 3 working days.

 n Project engineers must ensure that erosion and sediment control measures and inspection are maintained by a responsible party during winter shutdown and between projects (i.e. grading/paving/erosion control).